 Welcome, fellow adventurers.
 Nine years on, I’m still blogging.
 And now I’m relaunching this site with a little help from my wife, Chloe.
 Please follow, ie properly via email, or if you’re a fellow wordpresser, or just a stout fellow, updates.

-Hi, it’s high time I updated this About Me because it’s 8 years old.
-But just to say I’m still blogging (please follow, ie properly via email/ or if you’re a fellow wordpresser, updates, just hit the Follow button on the home page here) and, I’m writing elsewhere too.
-A book on salmon fishing.
+Also, I’m writing elsewhere too: a book on, guess what?
+Salmon fishing, that’s what.
 Well I’ve written it actually.
-Out in Jan 2019 (publisher White Owl Books, please Google and follow them via the ‘social’).
+Out in Jan 2019 (Barnsley based publisher White Owl Books, an imprint of Pen and Sword, well-known for their books on military history – mostly WWI and II.
+Please Google and follow them via the ‘social’).
 I’ve also had some articles published – in the last ever Waterlog magazine (well no. 99 & we hope to see Medlar Press continue online).
 Also 2 recent articles in the Flyfishers’ Journal.
 The last on a beautiful afternoon in Russia in midsummer 2014.
 That’s it.
 Enjoy.
-December 23, 2017

 Congratulations, you have found your way to the blog of a salmon fishing obsessive.
 I’m sure you feel the same otherwise you are 1) my wife helping me set up my blog or 2) a less than 100 per cent fishing friend (but 100 per cent friend) whom I’ve co-erced into looking at this.

 Writing about fishing is far more than writing about catching fish.